Barton Bendish: 18th century

 In 1710, the tower of St Mary's Church fell and destroyed the west end of its nave.
 The rest was patched up with the resultant rubble, but the church was only properly repaired in 1789.
 This was after All Saints' Church had been demolished in the previous year, making materials available.
 The parishes of these two churches had been united in 1787, allowing for the rationalisation -but this meant that the main village was still divided between two parishes.

-In 1774, the parish was Enclosed under the Barton Bendish Inclosure Act of that year, which provided for “dividing, allotting and inclosing the old whole year lands, common fields, half-year inclosures, Lammas meadows, heaths, commons and waste lands within the parish of Barton”.
+In 1774, the parish was enclosed under the Barton Bendish Inclosure Act 1774 (14 Geo.
+3. c.
+59 Pr.), which provided for "dividing, allotting and inclosing the old whole year lands, common fields, half-year inclosures, Lammas meadows, heaths, commons and waste lands within the parish of Barton".
 So, the parish's landscape was radically altered and the open-field system and common land rights were extinguished.
 The tithes on farm income owing to the two working churches were commuted for new glebe land, which explains the names of St Andrew’s Glebe Farm and St Mary’s Glebe Farm.
 The ancient common land of Barton Bendish Fen was suppressed, and the poor of the parish were given the income from forty acres as compensation.
 The Poors Allotment survived as a charity which received rent from land to use as fuel subsidies for needy parishioners, until it was removed from the official list of the Charity Commission in 2017 owing to inactivity.

 In 1783, the village school was founded when one Richard Jones bequeathed an endowment for the purpose.
 Something went wrong and the capital was lost, but the school survived through voluntary subscription and it became part of the National School System by 1811.
 The village pub, the Spread Eagle, is first mentioned in 1794.

 In the Eighties of this century the noted philologist, botanist and clergyman Robert Forby was resident in the village, firstly as tutor to the Berney children at the Hall and then as head of a small private academy.
 As such, he taught the botanist Dawson Turner.
 As clergyman he held the benefices of Horningtoft and Barton Bendish St Mary's, and arranged the restoration of the latter church in 1789.
 He subsequently became rector of Fincham, where his name is better known.